gitblit/fathom/fathom-site/docs/rest.md

             └── controllers
                 └── ApiControllerTest.java
 ```
+!!!
+Note
+    This *module* depends on the value of the `application.package` setting.
+If you have specified an application package then your Routes class must be `${package}/conf/Routes.java`.

 ## Configuration

-The standard Pippo settings are directly configured through your `conf/default.conf` file.
+The standard Pippo settings are directly configured through your `conf/default.conf` resource file.

 ```hocon
 application {